 Each year UNH faculty and staff recognize exceptional students who have distinguished themselves in their academics, citizenship, and service by nominating them for one of the University's prestigious student awards.
-In May the University community gathers to formally acknowledge the outstanding achievements of these award recipients at our annual Student Award Ceremony.

 Student Awards and Descriptions

 The university Commission on Community, Equity, and Diversity recognizes the historical significance of these awards as avenues toward building awareness of the good work being done to bring inclusion and equity for all and to reinforce how “difference” in any setting brings value and, furthermore, recognition of this fact helps each member of our university community thrive.

 Do you know a person or organization promoting empowerment and inclusion?
 Starting in 2019, this award will be presented to (1) student, (1) staff member, (1) faculty member and (1) group/organization/campus department for their work in advancing equity and inclusion.

 2019 Nominations are being accepted January 24 - March 23, 2019